i2p/i2p.www/i2p2www/spec/tunnel-creation-ecies.rst

 Short Record Specification
 ===========================

+This specification uses two new I2NP tunnel build messages, Short Tunnel Build Message (type 25) and Outbound Tunnel Build Reply Message (type 26).

 The tunnel creator and all hops in the created tunnel must ECIES-X25519, and at least version 0.9.51.
 The hops in the reply tunnel (for an outbound build) or the outbound tunnel (for an inbound build) do not have any requirements.

-Encrypted request and reply records will be 218 bytes, compared to 528 bytes now.
+Encrypted request and reply records will be 218 bytes, compared to 528 bytes for all other build messages.

 The plaintext request records will be 154 bytes, compared to 222 bytes for ElGamal records,